quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 Pca30 is going to be a suitable approach because, it is reducing all the feature vectors to 30 most important components.
 In case of pca8, it will reduce to only 8 components.
 As a result, substantial amount of information will be lost if pca30 is neglected.

+# Monday, July 21th, 2025

+## Discover
+Researched on pca30’s implementation to convert the feature vectors of EMBER dataset.

+## Investigate
+We can use pca30 feature reduction by importing from scikit learn library.
+To perform pca30 we have to perform a 5 step implementation which includes standardization, quantum normalization, pca transformation etc.

+## Ponder
+If we perform the 5 step implementation then we should get the pca30 transformed reduced features of EMBER dataset